Dee68/pp5/README.md

 The cons of this business model are:

-1. Getting customers initally can be difficult due to saturation in certain industrys
+1. Getting customers initally can be difficult due to saturation in certain industries
 2. Establishing a brand from the ground up takes time and immediate results are unlikely without a sound marketing strategy.
 3. Getting customers organically takes time so the business would need to manually market the business or use paid advertising.
 4. Not having a physical business can make it harder to build trust and loyalty with customers without offering discounts and offers.